← Back to use cases

 311 Health & Sanitation Intelligence (Manhattan Demo) - Powered by Etherdata's Canonical US Census at H3 Resolution 8

-Etherdata.ai publishes canonical, analysis-ready spatial datasets so teams can move from "interesting maps" to defensible decisions.
+Etherdata.ai publishes canonical, analysis-ready spatial datasets so teams can move from interesting maps to defensible decisions.
 This page demonstrates a simple but transformative principle: operational signals become decision-grade only when they are anchored to canonical denominators.

 We use NYC 311 service requests as the operational signal and Etherdata's canonical census layer as the backbone.
 The result is a monitoring view that answers a question counts alone cannot: where are health and sanitation issues truly over-indexing relative to the number of people exposed?